Maggie O'Haire, Ph.D.

 About Dr. O'Haire

-Dr. Maggie O’Haire is an internationally recognized Fulbright Scholar.
-She is the Associate Dean for Research and Professor for the University of Arizona College of Veterinary Medicine.
-She earned her BA in Psychology from Vassar College, and her PhD in Psychology from The University of Queensland, Australia.
-Her research program focuses on the unique and pervasive ways that humans interact with animals.
-From household pets to highly trained service animals, her findings have been instrumental in demonstrating the impact of human-animal interactions.
+Dr. Maggie O’Haire (PI) is an internationally recognized Fulbright Scholar.
+She is a Professor of Human-Animal Interaction, affiliate faculty in the Department of Psychology, and the Associate Dean for Research at the University of Arizona College of Veterinary Medicine.
+She earned her BA in Psychology from Vassar College in New York and her PhD in Psychology from the University of Queensland in Australia.
+Her research program focuses on scientifically evaluating the unique and pervasive ways that humans interact with animals.
+From research with household pets to highly trained service animals, her findings have been instrumental in evaluating the effects of human-animal interactions.
+She has given over 275 presentations, co-authored more than 100 publications, and mentored over 100 research students with distinction.
+She has obtained $18 million in research funding on human-animal wellbeing, including from three different National Institutes of Health (NIH) institutes and centers (NICHD, NCCIH, NCATS) and the Department of Defense (DOD).
+She has a media reach of 5 billion through interviews in outlets such as the New York Times and National Geographic.
+She was recently named as a University of Arizona Woman of Impact.

 Education